simonpoole/beautified-JOSM-preset/README.md

 The links to original icons remain if they currently don't have a replacement, current count is roughly 90 icons that either have not been replaced or are missing.

 The preset file contained at last count 880 individual object presets vs 724 in the original.
+Extensions to the original JOSM schema are documented on the [vespucci site](http://vespucci.io/tutorials/presets/).

 The scripts